Windows 10 Display Goes Blank and Flipped Upside Down

 - Press “Windows Logo” + “W” keys from the keyboard and then type “Troubleshooting”

-- Now choose “View All” on the left pane and then click on “Internet Explorer Performance”
+- Now choose “View All” on the left pane and then click on “Internet Explorer Performance” or Internet Connections (depending on your OS version).

 - Choose “Advanced” and then click on “Run as Administrator”